 Outside of the M&A context, our lawyers are equally adept and experienced handling a broad range of Delaware corporate and business tort litigation.
 Reflecting our prowess as both plaintiff and defendant, representative matters include:

-- We recently obtained a broad preliminary injunction in the Delaware Court of Chancery for independent insurance brokers Mountain West Series of Lockton Companies, LLC and Lockton Partners, LLC, against competitor Alliant Insurance Services, Inc., in an expedited case alleging tortious interference with contract and business expectancy, misappropriation of trade secrets and confidential and proprietary information, and aiding and abetting breaches of fiduciary duty.
+- We obtained a broad preliminary injunction in the Delaware Court of Chancery for independent insurance brokers Mountain West Series of Lockton Companies, LLC and Lockton Partners, LLC, against competitor Alliant Insurance Services, Inc., in an expedited case alleging tortious interference with contract and business expectancy, misappropriation of trade secrets and confidential and proprietary information, and aiding and abetting breaches of fiduciary duty.
 In a sweeping opinion and order, the Court enjoined Alliant and its affiliated entities from directly or indirectly soliciting or servicing its recruits’ former clients and prospects, including those who had already switched brokers, and directly or indirectly soliciting any Lockton employee, member, or consultant.
 Notably, during discovery in that case, Vice Chancellor Laster granted Quinn Emanuel’s motion to compel Alliant to produce the documents on its privilege log on the grounds that the log was deficient under Delaware rules.

-- We recently obtained an important victory for AIG, securing a summary order from the Delaware Supreme Court in a suit in which the eight plaintiffs—joint ventures between branches of the United States military and large real estate development corporations—alleged that AIG breached their guaranteed investment contracts (“GICs”) in 2008 by triggering the GICs’ event of default provisions, notwithstanding that the plaintiffs had received back their full principal invested under the GICs, with accrued interest, when AIG’s ratings were downgraded in 2008.
+- We obtained an important victory for AIG, securing a summary order from the Delaware Supreme Court in a suit in which the eight plaintiffs—joint ventures between branches of the United States military and large real estate development corporations—alleged that AIG breached their guaranteed investment contracts (“GICs”) in 2008 by triggering the GICs’ event of default provisions, notwithstanding that the plaintiffs had received back their full principal invested under the GICs, with accrued interest, when AIG’s ratings were downgraded in 2008.
 The Delaware Superior Court granted AIG’s motion to dismiss the Amended Complaint in its entirety.
 The Delaware Supreme Court affirmed.

 - We represent The Carlyle Group in a derivative lawsuit pending in the Delaware Court of Chancery.
 A minority shareholder of Wildhorse Resource Development Corporation challenges the company board’s approval of the issuance and sale of preferred stock to a Carlyle investment entity to finance a major resource acquisition, and alleges that the Carlyle entity was unjustly enriched as a result of the transaction.